When creating an estate plan, most people choose to execute a durable power of attorney (POA).

 - Some banks and financial institutions refuse to honor an otherwise valid POA if it is too old.
 In some cases, the power of attorney may only be five years old and still face rejection or scrutiny.

 - The law relating to estate planning, public benefits, and long-term care planning may have changed since you first executed your power of attorney.
-Even though the power of attorney itself may still be valid, it may not be as effective as it once was.
+Even though the POA itself may still be valid, it may not be as effective as it once was.
 Updating your estate plan can ensure that your POA is able to accomplish all of your goals when needed.

 - Your current document may make reference to outdated exemption and credit amounts or laws because estate and gift tax laws are subject to frequent change.